-- 26.6.1 An investment in an open-ended investment company such as the Company should be regarded as a longer-term investment. - 26.6.2 Investors should be aware that the price of Shares and the income from them can fall as well as rise and investors may not receive back the full amount invested. - 26.6.3 Past performance is not necessarily a guide to future performance.
-Investments denominated in currencies other than the base currency are subject to fluctuations in exchange rates which can be favourable or unfavourable. - 26.6.4 Investors should be aware that concentrating the Company's investments in one country could increase the risks associated with investing in the Company's Shares. - 26.6.5 The Depositary may delegate the function of safekeeping of Financial Instruments to the Custodian, who may in turn appoint a custody agent.
-The Depositary or Custodian may hold Financial Instruments in fungible accounts (meaning the assets are interchangeable) or omnibus accounts (resulting in accounts being combined).
+An investment in an open-ended investment company such as the Company should be regarded as a longer-term investment.

+Investors should be aware that the price of Shares and the income from them can fall as well as rise and investors may not receive back the full amount invested.

+Past performance is not necessarily a guide to future performance.

+Investments denominated in currencies other than the base currency are subject to fluctuations in exchange rates which can be favourable or unfavourable.

+Investors should be aware that concentrating the Company's investments in one country could increase the risks associated with investing in the Company's Shares.

+Custody Risk: The Depositary may delegate the function of safekeeping of Financial Instruments to the Custodian, who may in turn appoint custody agents.
+The Depositary or Custodian or custody agents may hold Financial Instruments in fungible accounts (meaning the assets are interchangeable) or omnibus accounts (resulting in accounts being combined).
 The use of omnibus accounts gives rise to a potential risk that there could be a shortfall in the Financial Instruments held in such an account should the total of the Financial Instruments be less than the aggregate entitlement of the Company.
 It is expected that such risks will be mitigated by the Custodian's trade matching and reconciliation processes, however in the event of an irreconcilable shortfall, the affected clients would bear the risk of any shortfall on a pro-rata basis and the Company may not recover all of its Financial Instruments.

-26.6.6 Infectious diseases that pose significant threats to human health may be highly disruptive to global economies and markets.
-The economic and market disruptions caused by infectious diseases could significantly impact the value of the scheme property of the Company and the value of distributions paid to investors.
+Infectious diseases: Infectious diseases that pose significant threats to human health may be highly disruptive to global economies and markets.
+The economic and market disruptions caused by infectious diseases could significantly impact the value of the Scheme Property of the Company and the value of distributions paid to investors.